The translation of this document is outdated.

 process by a local government association that has been

-established in compliance with the requirements of Section 96 of
+established in accordance with the requirements of Section 96 of

 this Law.